jnyfah/jnyfah.github.io/_posts/buildsystems2.md

   url: '/assets/blog/build.jpg'
 ---

-After going through the [previous post on build systems](/posts/buildsystems/), I felt there was a need to go indepth with examples
+After going through the [previous post on build systems](/posts/buildsystems/), I felt there was a need to go in-depth with examples

 But first we have to understand how compilation and linking works in C/C++ as it is vital to know how the pipeline produces the executable and library files from the source code in other to fully understand why build systems are important.

-and PS: for this article let's assume we are following cpp best pratices 😁
+and PS: for this article let's assume we are following cpp best practices 😁

 We know that all cpp code bases or projects have source files (.cpp) and header files (.hpp).
 The header file usually contains enumerations, macros,  declarations of functions, global variables, and structures while the source files contain the function definitions.
 For this article we would create a simple c++ program with 3 files